14 Stroke Risk Factors You Can Control (and 5 You Can’t)

 Risks you can’t control

 If a member of your immediate family—parent, sibling, or child—has had a stroke, then you’re at increased risk.
 That risk climbs higher if the family member was younger than 65 when the stroke hit, points out Dr. Hussain.
 Also, simply having had a stroke elevates your risk for another.
 “In particular, the first three months following a stroke is when patients are at increased risk; it declines over time, but anyone who has had a stroke is at higher risk than the general population,” adds Dr. Hussain.
-Read how a healthy 21-year-old still grieving over her mother’s death from a heart condition found herself in the ER, having suffered a stroke.

 “Age is the most significant risk factor overall for stroke,” Dr. Hussain says.
 According to the American Stroke Association, the risk doubles for each decade past your 55th birthday.
 You can’t do anything about aging, says Dr. Hussain, but you can maintain healthy lifestyle habits—and that will help minimize your risk.